STRESS IS NOT YOUR ENEMY!

 The stress chain

-- TRIGGER: An event, a memory or thought is perceived as a stressor, based on our instinct and life experience.
+• TRIGGER: An event, a memory, or a thought is perceived as a stressor, based on our instinct and life experience.
+We will be stressed by a real threat as much as by an imaginary one, depending on how much we focus on it.

 A realistic way to handle stress

-First we must consider these factors:
+First, we must consider these factors:

-- Expectations: We should master the ability to deal with minimum levels of stress on a daily basis.
+• Expectations: We should master the ability to deal with minimum levels of stress on a daily basis.
 We cannot realistically expect to dive absolutely stress-free.
 Life is stressful, we are always stressed!

 We must change our perspective of the stress chain, including the emotional and practical components: